 Review of Traveller Whisky

-I bring it up because, after visiting four separate locations in an attempt to get the newest Sazerac bottle, I was informed by manager/distributor representatives three times in a row that Traveller Whisky is a blend of Buffalo
+I mention this because, after visiting four different locations in an attempt to get the latest bottle of Sazerac, I was informed three times in a row by the manager/distributor that Traveler Whiskey is a blend of Buffalo

 Trace Bourbon and Wheatley Vodka.
 How did this gossip begin?